StephanKnox/TOP_250_IMDB_MOVIES/README.md

 Tableau dashboard shows best movies per decade, genre, best years in cinematography quantified by me as when number of good movies produced in a year is 1.5 times higher than the average per year from 1920s up to present day.
-It also shows how my preferences compare to IMDB rankings and what is the rating of movies I want to watch in the future.
+It also shows how my preferences compare to IMDB rankings and the rating of movies I'd like to watch in the future.

 <img width="799" alt="image" src="https://github.com/StephanKnox/TOP_250_IMDB_MOVIES/assets/123996543/4f6a9646-1c16-48f8-85bc-bbefcf813f20">